Applying Agile in Trading: How to Adapt to a Dynamic Market

 Agile Trading Portfolio Management

 I am going to implement Agile methodology in my trading.
 Agile trading portfolio management applies the principles of agile development to managing a portfolio, division of labor, process design, and project management tools.
 I don’t have a team, therefore I assume all responsibilities.
-In big investment firms Agile Portfolio Management’s investment team assume roles of agile teams.
-Here is very brief description of Agile software development team (in brackets Agile portfolio management team) is described:
+In big investment firms, Agile Portfolio Management’s investment team assumes the roles of agile teams.
+Here is a very brief description of the Agile software development team (in brackets Agile portfolio management team) is described:

-Product Manager (Portfolio Manager) : responsible for the composition and performance of the investment portfolio.
+- Product Owner or Product Manager (Portfolio Manager): responsible for the composition and performance of the investment portfolio.
 Accordingly, they are in charge of assessing the portfolio in light of evolving market conditions, identifying risks or areas for improvement, and setting the research agenda.
 Portfolio managers are primarily, although not exclusively, responsible for generating new ideas.
+Typically the trading desk head or a senior trader is responsible for:

-Scrum Master (Research Manager) : day-to-day research process, investment checklists, valuation models, and Kanban-style lists, and ensuring the overall quality of the research product.
+- Scrum Master AKA Research Manager: day-to-day research process, investment checklists, valuation models, and Kanban-style lists, and ensuring the overall quality of the research product.

-Development Team (Research Team): team conducts the front-line investment analysis and is responsible for aggregating and communicating research findings with the entire investment team.
+- Research Team conducts the front-line investment analysis and is responsible for aggregating and communicating research findings with the entire investment team.

 The investment and trading process is organized around the agile concept of weekly sprints to discuss portfolio maintenance, current and new opportunities continually flow through the backlog (watchlist of trading opportunities.
 My trading day starts with the ‘Scrum’ routine that encourages disciplined, and reflective trading.
-Reviewing my strategies to minimize losing trades, and working on profit making strategies in most important.
-I am going to be flexible to adapt changes, regular self-evaluation and consistent performance that professional trader needed.
+Reviewing my strategies to minimize losing trades, and working on profit-making strategies is most important.
+I am flexible to adapt to changes, regular self-evaluation, and consistent performance that professional traders need.

-• Brief daily meetings, called “scrums”, during the sprint allow the team to share progress, identify obstacles, and prioritize next steps.
+- Brief daily meetings, called “scrums”, during the sprint allow the team to share progress, identify obstacles, and prioritize the next steps.

 The capital markets teams collaborate and make decisions in the middle of uncertainty to deliver a ‘financial product’ or a trade or position.
-Process of developing a software application and the process of managing an investment portfolio are similar conceptually.
-A portfolio manager and his/her team to analyze the opportunities continuously presented by the markets and make decisions to seek trade opportunities to select assets classes in the portfolio (product) requires to delight his end users (investors).
-In my case I am both end user and portfolio manager, an one man team!
+The process of developing a software application and the process of managing an investment portfolio are similar conceptually.
+A portfolio manager and his/her team to analyze the opportunities continuously presented by the markets and make decisions to seek trade opportunities to select asset classes in the portfolio (product) required to delight his end users (investors).
+In my case, I am both an end user and portfolio manager, a one-man team!

 It’s important to note Agile methodology here is not about “the trading strategy” for reading , trading the market or devising a trading plan.
 This is about changing routine.